theo-armour/theo-armour.testing/display-wikihouse-studio2/readme.md

 This script is a first pass at enabling the WikiHouse designs to be viewable using free, open source software while online and hosted an a free platform.

+You should be able to rotate, zoom and and pan the structure using your ointing device or one, two and three fingers.

+The structure is set up in the air so that you may inspect the underside of the structure.

 There are a number of issues to be resolved - particularly the long load times.

 Latest release: [Display WikiHouse Studio2]( http://theo-armour.github.io/theo-armour.testing/display-wikihouse-studio2/display-wikihouse-studio2-r1.html )

 [Source code on GitHub]( https://github.com/theo-armour/theo-armour.testing/tree/gh-pages/display-wikihouse-studio2 )